delvedor/Tyval/vademecum.md

 Tyval uses the *validators* function array because of how works *toFunction*, it's useful for make easier generate the final function code.

 ### **parameters** object
-In tyval we use the *parameters* object, because as far as I know there's no other way *(if I'm wrong, let me know)* to pass the parameter inside the final function.
+In Tyval we use the *parameters* object, because as far as I know there's no other way *(if I'm wrong, let me know)* to pass the parameter inside the final function.
 In every function you'll append a parameter with a self-descriptive name and the value that you need inside you validation function.